Dog Breeds That Don't Shed

 Depending on what you are looking for in a breed this list will help you decide which non-shedding or low shedding dog breed, along with it's characteristics are best for you and your family.

-Non-Shedding Small Breeds
+Non-Shedding Small Breeds:

 Scottish Terrier: This breed is best recognized for it's wiry, hard, and weather-resistant black outer coat.
 However they can come in brindle and wheaten color.
 Like many other terriers the Scottish Terrier is known as small, strong, fast, and alert.
 They thrive as house pets as they are gentle, caring, and love their family.
-Just as the Cairn the Scottish Terrier requires active obedience training to keep it's spirited nature at bay.
+Just as the Cairn, the Scottish Terrier requires active obedience training to keep it's spirited nature at bay.
 Exercise on a leash is a must, as they have a strong desire to chase and dig.
 Unless prepared to deal and correct these behaviors another breed may be a better choice for your family.

 Maltese: This is a toy dog breed covered from head to foot with silky white long hair.
 This breed is gentle-mannered and loving towards people.
 They are highly energetic, playful, and fearless despite their small size.
 Being an extremely intelligent dog the Maltese make great family dogs.
-However, because they have such long hair the require daily grooming and should be brushed often to prevent mats from forming.
+However, because they have such long hair they require daily grooming and should be brushed often to prevent mats from forming.

 Shih Tzu: Another breed with long flowing hair, this breed requires daily brushing and maintenance to keep their fur from mating.
 Shih Tzu's are sturdy, lively and alert, but need little exercise.
 Shih Tzu's make great house companions as they are friendly, sweet, playful, and trusting towards all.

-Non-Shedding Large Breeds
+Non-Shedding Large Breeds:

 Large non-shedding dog breeds are harder to find, however there are a few breeds that are generally low shedding.
 This list is not meant to be all inclusive by any means and you may end up with a breed on this list that may shed more than you expected.
-A few large breeds that are low shedding include the Poodle, Greyhound, Basenji, and Boston Terrier.

 Poodle: The Poodle is exceptional smart, active, and excels in obedience training.
 They are known for coming in a variety of solid colors, and are one of the most popular breeds today.
 Poodles are virtually non-shed and are known to have a hypoallergenic coat which may reduce allergic reactions.
 Poodle's do require regular professional grooming to keep their coats maintained and healthy.
 Being an active dog this breed needs regular exercise daily.